Update: This won Honorable Mention :)

 Chapter 1--Millanos

 By the time I landed on Millanos, I was thirty two.
 I had fallen on and off most of the colonized planets in the Tetracoil Galaxy.
 But even after fourteen years, I still felt exhilarated every time the synchrotron powered down and gravity took hold of the spacecraft.
-The adrenalin rush from those seven minutes of free-fall, not knowing if the hovering jets would engage in time, lasted me days.
+The adrenalin rush from those seven minutes of free-fall, not knowing if the hover

 My heart was still racing when the hatch opened and fresh air rushed into the dehydrated passenger cabin.
 I smelled brine in the air--my first greeting from Millanos.
 I unfastened the straps holding me to the seat and stretched my back.
 Through the internal passageway, I could see the three pilots moving around the cockpit.
 One of these days, I would learn to fly just to be able to ride in the front seats.
 But first I had nine more planets to visit and Millanos was just a few steps away.